wsporto/typesql/README.md

 ## Some features:

-- **Do not limit the power and expressiveness of SQL.** You dont need to learn any new query language.
+- **Do not restrict the use of SQL** You dont need to learn any new query language, you can use SQL with all its power and expressiveness.

 - **Infer parameters and columns types.** `SELECT DATEDIFF(:date1, :date2) as days_stayed` will resolve the `date1` and `date2` parameters to the type `Date` and the function return type as `number`.